Pavia: Medieval history

+In 1018, Pope Benedict VIII convened a council in Pavia, at which the condemnation of simony and of clerical concubinage was reaffirmed.
+A new council, also convened by Pope Benedict VIII and Emperor Henry II, was held in Pavia in 1022 and established severe measures to suppress Nicolaitism and simony.

+In 1037, Emperor Conrad II, together with the army of Pavia, laid siege to Milan, although the siege was later lifted, and the devastation of the Milanese fields continued until 1039.
+The rivalry between Pavia and Milan turned into a war in 1056, which continued for a long time with changing fortunes (Battle of Campomorto, 1061), and Pavia called upon the emperor for assistance.

+In 1076, during the conflicts between Emperor Henry IV and Pope Gregory VII, the imperial-loyal bishops organized a council in Pavia, at which Pope Gregory VII was excommunicated.

 In the 12th century, Pavia acquired the status of a self-governing commune.
 In the political division between Guelphs and Ghibellines that characterized the Italian Middle Ages, Pavia was traditionally Ghibelline, a position that was as much supported by the rivalry with Milan as it was a mark of the defiance of the Emperor that led the Lombard League against the emperor Frederick Barbarossa, who was attempting to reassert long-dormant Imperial influence over Italy.
-Frederick I celebrated two coronations in Pavia (1155 and 1162) in the basilica of San Michele Maggiore and resieded in a new imperial palace near the royal monastery of St. Salvatore.
-Several times the Pavia army fought with the emperor against the forces of the Lombard League, participating in the sieges of Tortona, Crema and Milan and in other military operations.The city also had a reputation as a place to have a "good time," as witness the Archpoet's famous comments of 1163.
+Frederick I celebrated two coronations in Pavia (1155 and 1162) in the basilica of San Michele Maggiore and resided in a new imperial palace near the royal monastery of St. Salvatore.

 In the following centuries Pavia was an important and active town.
 Pavia supported the emperor Frederick II against the Lombard League and the Pavese army took part in numerous operations in the service of the emperor and participated in the battle of Cortenuova in 1237.